-Syrian immigrants included my grandparents.
-Today we are accepted as Lebanese Christians, but 100 years ago we were not welcome, either.
+Syrian immigrants included my grandparents; today those immigrants are accepted as Lebanese Christians, but 100 years ago we were not welcome, either.

-My ancestors, and the ancestors of most of the Lebanese in this country, were dark, accented, smelly,1)Added 2015.12.18: I got some push-back about the word “smelly.”
-It’s not the same as ‘stink’, it simply suggests a smell that is “off”, i.e., foreign.
-My grandmother smelled faintly of onions, thyme, and sometimes of the pungent cheese she made.
-She was a very clean woman, she just smelled different from other Americans.
-If you don’t like the exotic, you might have found the smell offensive.
-Syrian immigrants.
+My ancestors, and the ancestors of most of the Lebanese in this country, were dark, accented, smelly,Addendum 2015.12.18: I got some push-back about the word ‘smelly.’
+It’s not the same as ‘stinking’, it simply suggests a smell that is different, i.e., exotic or … Continue reading Syrian immigrants.
 Granted, they were Christian; but many were Greek Orthodox at a time when Catholics and Protestants didn’t even speak to one another.
-And they were immigrants when immigrant anarchists – anarchists from Christian countries – were committing acts of terror in the US.
+And they were immigrants when immigrant anarchists—Christian anarchists—were committing acts of terror in the US.

 Sacco & Vanzetti

 The picture above is of Nicola Sacco and Bartolomeo Vanzetti, immigrant anarchists who were executed for murder in 1927.
-In the early 20th century, the country was gripped with a fear of anarchism: in 1901, anarchist Leon Czolgosz assassinated President McKinley, and in 1919 the country suffered a series of anarchist bombings.
-In a fascinating parallel with today, American anarchists were overwhelmingly peaceful, but were persecuted for the crimes of a few.
-And of course, only a tiny minority of all immigrants were anarchists.
+In the early 20th century, the country was gripped with a fear of anarchism: in 1901, anarchist Leon Czolgosz assassinated President McKinley, and in 1919, the country suffered a series of anarchist bombings.
+In a fascinating parallel with today’s Muslims, overwhelmingly American anarchists were peaceful; but they were nevertheless persecuted for the crimes of a few radicals.
+On top of that, only a tiny minority of immigrants were anarchists.
 But many people lumped them all together.

 Syrians Become Lebanese

 There is an irony to all of this, of course.
-Despite the struggles of our ancestors, I was surprised to find that some of the Lebanese Christians in this country don’t want the Syrian Muslims, either.
+Despite the struggles of our ancestors, I was surprised to find that some of the established Syrian/Lebanese Americans now say they don’t want the current Syrian Muslim refugees.

 And oh yes, Lafayette.
-There was an unsettling irony in our comparatively small terrorist attack: a Lebanese community leader, a relative of our current aforementioned Lebanese Congressman, was seriously wounded by a white, at least nominally Christian, terrorist.
+There is an unsettling irony in our comparatively small terrorist attack: a prominent Lebanese community leader, and a relative of those aforementioned Lebanese Congressmen, was seriously wounded by a white, and at least nominally Christian, terrorist.

 A man once said that trees are named for their fruit.
-It is as much a mistake to automatically exclude all Muslims as it would be to automatically absolve all Christians.
+It is as much a mistake to automatically indict all Muslims as it would be to automatically absolve all Christians.
 We, each of us, deserve to be judged by our choices and our actions.
 We should all be measured by the content of our character.

 Freedom from intolerance.